cabarius/ToyBox/ToyBox/README.txt

     Party Editor: 67
     Search 'n Pick: 75 ways to view, add, remove blueprints plus a fun global teleportation feature Quest Resolution: 1
-Ver 1.2.9.1
+Ver 1.2.10
+    Added feature to exclude classes in character level calculation, which helps gestalt class tinkering Search 'n Pick - Update match count when you change collation category Fixed Performance issue caused by showing combat challenge rating in party editor so removed it for now Ver 1.2.9.1
     Restored some missing patches I forgot to put back in when working on 1.2.9 Ver 1.2.9